microsoft/moaw/workshops/fabric-ss/workshop.md

     print('Finished Training')
 ```

 The code above shows training of our DenseNet model over 5 epochs using our data for training and validation.
+The training will take upto 30 minutes to complete.

 At the end of each phase, the code computes the loss and accuracy of our model and once each set is done, it returns, `Finished Training` as the output as shown below:

 ![model_training](assets/model_training.png)